 Spain Travel Guide

-We've outlined some general information that may be helpful to you when planning your next holiday to Spain.
+We've outlined some general information below that may be helpful to you when planning your next holiday to Spain.

 The currency used in Spain is the Euro.
 Mainland Spain and the Balearic Islands are 1 hour ahead of Ireland and the UK.
 The time in the Canary Islands is the same as in Ireland and the UK.